Peter Fjellstedt: Return to Sweden

 Upon his friend Wieselgren's death in 1877, he buried him at Stampens Cemetery in Gothenburg.

 He was the first president of the organization Lapska missionens vänner, founded in 1880, which supported missions work in Lappmarken and was supported by the Swedish royal family and the Church of Sweden.

 Religious views

 Fjellstedt was part of the Nyevangelism movement and a key figure among the Mission Friends.
 He was critical of the state of Christianity in the country.
 Around 1850 he wrote to the missionary inspector Blumhardt in Basel, "The state of Christianity in Sweden is very deplorable, and the cause is an ignorance which surpasses all imagination, and that among all classes of people."

-Fjellstedt placed an emphasis on Christian eschatology, holding a historic premillenial, non-dispensationalist view on the Second Coming of Jesus, which he preached on.
+Fjellstedt placed an emphasis on Christian eschatology, holding a historic premillennial, non-dispensationalist view on the Second Coming of Jesus, which he preached on.
 His work Bibliska framtidsvinkar also addresses these topics, discussing the signs of the times and the date of the return of Christ as well as the Antichrist and the apostasy of the Jews.

 In 1856–1861 he wrote a Bible version with commentaries between the original verses.
 It was published in nine editions until 1919.